layer6ai-labs/semi-supervised-egt/README.md

 </p>

 ## CVPR'19 Semi-Supervised Exploration for Image Retrieval
-For GEM , use the repo:
+For GEM training, use the repo:
 ``` https://github.com/filipradenovic/cnnimageretrieval-pytorch```

 For DIR latents, use pretrained weights and code from:
 ```https://github.com/figitaki/deep-retrieval ```

-for GEM training params are:
+For GEM training params are:
 ``` '/media/himanshu/himanshu-dsk2/jeremy/copied_code/cnnimageretrieval-pytorch/export'
 --gpu-id
 0